jfabello/gc-platform-api-utils/README.md

 ### Returns

-The Genesys Cloud region URLs object with the following properties:
+A Genesys Cloud region URLs object with the following properties:

 - `api`: The API server URL
 - `apps`: The Apps URL